-6 Accessible Pool Facilities That Can Be Enjoyed Even in a Wheelchair
+6 Accessible Pool Facilities for Enjoyment in a Wheelchair

 6-minutes

-When it comes to leisure facilities that can be enjoyed during the hot summer, pools are a top choice.
+When it comes to leisure facilities to enjoy in the hot summer, pools are a top choice.

 Every summer, many people visit pools seeking relief from the heat.
-However, for those in wheelchairs, concerns about steps and accessibility might make it difficult to enjoy such facilities.
+However, for those in wheelchairs, the concern about steps might make it difficult to visit, even if they want to.

 Fortunately, Japan has numerous facilities where wheelchair users can fully enjoy pools.